Pwd9000-ML/blog-devto/posts/2022-GitHub-Docker-Runner-Azure-Part5/GitHub-Docker-Runner-Azure-Part5.md

 As you can see it was pretty easy to provision an **Azure Container Apps** environment and create a **Container App** and **KEDA** scale rule using **azure queues** to automatically provision self hosted **GitHub runners** onto a repository of our choice that has **0** or **no** runners at all.

-There are a few caveats and pain points I would like to highlight in this proof of concept implementation, and hopefully these will be remediated soon.
-Once they are, I will create another part to this blog series once the following pain points have been fixed or improved.
+There are a few caveats and pain points I would like to highlight in this proof of concept implementation, and hopefully these will be improved as the product matures.
+Once they are, I will create another part to this blog series with these improvements.

 **Issue 1**: Azure Container Apps doesn't fully yet allow us to use the **Container Apps system assigned managed identity** to pull images from **Azure Container Registry**.
 This means that we have to enable the ACRs **Admin Account** in order to provision images from the Azure Container Registry.
 You can follow this [GitHub issue](https://github.com/microsoft/azure-container-apps/issues/268) regarding this bug.